Nokukhanya-Mitane/airbnb-clone-repository/README.md

 - **Securing Payments:** Payment data and transaction records are highly sensitive and must be handled securely to prevent fraud or theft.
 - **Preventing Unauthorized Access:** Ensures that users can only access the data and features that they are permitted to, reducing the risk of data leaks or manipulation.
 - **Ensuring Platform Integrity:** Security safeguards help keep the platform stable, reliable, and free from abuse or malicious activity.

+- ## CI/CD Pipeline

+**CI/CD (Continuous Integration and Continuous Deployment)** is a development practice that automates the process of building, testing, and deploying code changes.
+In the context of the AirBnB Clone project, CI/CD ensures that updates to the application are tested and deployed reliably and quickly, improving overall code quality and team productivity.

+### Why CI/CD is Important:

+- **Automated Testing:** Ensures every code change is tested automatically to prevent bugs and regressions.
+- **Faster Deployment:** Speeds up the process of deploying new features, fixes, and improvements to production or staging environments.
+- **Consistency:** Reduces human error by standardizing build and deployment processes.
+- **Early Feedback:** Detects issues early in the development lifecycle, saving time and effort later.

+### Tools That Can Be Used:

+- **GitHub Actions:** Automates workflows such as testing, linting, and deployment directly from the GitHub repository.
+- **Docker:** Used to containerize the application for consistent deployment across different environments.
+- **Heroku / AWS / Azure:** Cloud platforms that can host and automatically deploy the app.
+- **Pytest / Unittest:** Testing frameworks used during CI to validate code quality.
+- **Flake8 / Black:** Code formatting and linting tools that help maintain clean, readable code as part of the pipeline.

+> CI/CD plays a crucial role in modern software development by making code delivery faster, safer, and more efficient for teams working on complex applications like the AirBnB Clone.